maliMirkec/personal-website/site/articles/first-year-of-ui-dev-newsletter.md

       title: Hire me ⇢
 ---

 A few weeks ago, I sent the first-anniversary issue of the [UI Dev Newsletter](https://bit.ly/2PazCGY).
 Around that time, I got an email from a student with a list of questions about my newsletter.
-I am polite person, so I answered these questions.
+I am a polite person, so I answered these questions.
 I thought that more people would be interested in hearing these answers, so I figured I would write a blog post about it.

 If you want to see the questions and answers, [skip to the end of the article](#original-q-and-a).
 Otherwise, stay and read the whole story.